 Vout = 1.25 * (1 + R3 / R2) = 1.25 * (1 + 5100 / 680)

 = 1.25 * (1 + 7.5) = 1.25V * 8.5 = 10.625V

-This is the output we have (green line) when changing the input voltage (blue line) from 12V to 30V.
+Simulating the circuit with LT Spice III this is the output we have (green line) when changing the input voltage (blue line) from 12V to 30V.
 You can see the LM317 keeps voltage under 11V value which is good enough for the displays.

 My idea was to limit both current and voltage to be on the safe side.
 Not knowing what exactly came out of the solar regulator to melt my cables I suppose it was a great load of current because a high voltage would have probably burnt the displays.

 This is the final circuit mounted between the regulators LOAD 12V output and the displays.